Body Labs

-Body Labs is a Manhattan-based software company founded in 2013.
+Body Labs is a Manhattan-based Amazon-owned software company founded in 2013.
 Body Labs is a software provider of human-aware artificial intelligence that understands the 3D body shape and motion of people from RGB photos or videos.

 In October 2017, the company was acquired by Amazon.

 History

 Body Labs was founded by Michael J. Black, William J. O'Farrell, Eric Rachlin, and Alex Weiss who were connected at Brown University and Max Planck Institute for Intelligent Systems.

 In 2002, Black was researching how to create a statistical model of the human body.
 While Black was teaching a course on computer vision at Brown University, the Virginia State Police contacted him about a robbery and murder at a 7-Eleven.
 The police wanted to use computer vision to identify the suspect in a surveillance video.
 By creating a statistical model, Black's group could vindicate some of the evidence in the case like confirming the suspect's height.

 On November 13, 2014, Body Labs announced $2.2 million in Seed funding led by FirstMark Capital, with additional investors including New York Angels and existing investors.

 On November 3, 2015, Body Labs announced $11 million in Series A funding led by Intel Capital, with additional investors including FirstMark Capital, Max-Planck-Innovation GmbH, Osage University Partners, Catalus Capital and the company founders.